PD0DIB/Nextion_HAM-radio-screens/README.md

 (1) Always name your files and include the screensize which it is made for

-(2) Upload the .hmi file (mandatory) and, if possibel, add the compiled .tft file too.
+(2) Upload the .hmi file (mandatory) and, if possible, add the compiled .tft file too.
 Requests without the .hmi file are not granted.